×

 Back to Reykjavik to change car

-A little problem with the car this morning when we left.
-It had all the warning lights on.
-After talking to our supplier, Lava Rental Car, we decided to go to Reykjavik to change the car.
-They were very nice and gave us a new car straight away.
-Many thanks to them!
-The only problem was that we lost a good part of the day, but we were still able to make the most of the beautiful afternoon light.
+We had a small issue this morning when we left.
+The car suddenly lit up with all the warning lights.
+After contacting Lava Rental Car, we drove back to Reykjavik to exchange it.
+Thankfully, the team was super helpful and gave us a new vehicle right away.
+Big thanks to them.
+We lost part of the day, but we were still able to enjoy the soft light in the afternoon.

-Heading for the geysirs via Þingvellir national park
+Heading for the geysers via Þingvellir National Park

 ➜ Þingvellir national park information